ואת־אלה תשׁקצו מן־העוף לא יאכלו שׁקץ הם את־הנשׁר ואת־הפרס ואת העזניה׃

 The Rambam notes that most of the birds enumerated in this text are unfit for consumption because they are cruel scavengers, and that if so, due to its kindness, the stork should be allowed.

-But the Kidushei Harim answers to this argument: "The stork does favor only for those that are his friends.
+But the Kidushei Harim answers to this argument: "The stork does favors only for those that are its friends.
 Since it does not do kindness to strangers, it is considered unclean.
 Chesed, to be valid, must be practiced towards anyone, not just one's friends!"

 The Master addressed the challenge with a parable.
 In the parable, a traveler between Jerusalem and Jericho was attacked by robbers and was left for dead.
 A priest and a levite passed by him and left the man by the side of the road not wanting to soil their ritual purity with blood.
 Next came a Samaritan.
 Samaritans and Jews are enemies.
 This Samaritan showed compassion.
 He stopped and cared for the wounded Jew at his own expense.
 This was a true example of kindness that is not limited to one's own friends or kin.